aleen42/PersonalWiki/Programming/JavaScript/high_performance/building_and_deploying/building_and_deploying.md

 ### 1. JavaScript Minification

-JavaScript minification is the process by which a JavaScript file is stripped of everything that does not affect its execution, such as comments or unnecessary whitespace.
+JavaScript's minification is the process by which a JavaScript file is stripped of everything that does not affect its execution, such as comments or unnecessary whitespace.
 With reducing such things in the process, a JavaScript file can be smaller to download faster.

 Despite comments and unnecessary whitespace, [the YUI Compressor](http://developer.yahoo.com/yui/compressor/), as a higher level of compaction, has also offered some features for reducing sizes of JavaScript files:

 - Replace local variable names with shorter one
-- Replace bracket notation with dot notation whenever possible (eg. **foo['bar'] => foo.bar**)
+- Replace bracket notation with dot notation whenever possible (eg. **foo\['bar'] => foo.bar**)
 - Replace quoted literal property names whenever possible (eg. **{ 'foo': 'bar'} => { foo: 'bar' }**)
 - Replace escaped quotes (eg. **'aaa\'bbb' => "aaa'bbb"**)
 - Constant folding (eg. **'foo' + 'bar' => 'foobar'**)